Configuring the Enterprise Router to Direct Traffic to the Cloud Firewall

 Figure 1 shows the traffic flow when an enterprise router is configured.
 Figure 2 shows the process for configuring an enterprise router.

-- (Optional) Switch firewall instance: Select a firewall from the drop-down list in the upper left corner of the page.
+- (Optional) Switch to another firewall instance.
+Select a firewall from the drop-down list in the upper left corner of the page.

 - In the navigation pane, choose Assets > Inter-VPC Border Firewalls.

-Click Edit Protected VPCs next to the firewall status.
-Add attachments on the enterprise router page that is displayed.
-For details about the supported attachment types, see Attachment Overview.
+Click Edit Protected VPC next to Firewall Status.
+The enterprise router page is displayed.
+Add attachments to an enterprise router.
+For details about the attachment types that can be added, see Attachment Overview.

 Assume you want to protect two VPCs.
 (At least two VPC attachments are required to connect the two VPCs to the enterprise router.)
-For details, see Adding VPC Attachments to an Enterprise Router.
+For details, see Adding a VPC Attachment to an Enterprise Router.

-For example, the VPC1 connection is named vpc-1, the VPC2 connection is named vpc-2, and the VPC3 connection is named vpc-3.
+For example, the VPC1 attachment is named vpc-1, the VPC2 attachment is named vpc-2, and the VPC3 attachment is named vpc-3.

-- To use the enterprise router of account A to protect VPCs under account B, share the router with account B. For details, see Creating a Sharing.
+- To use the enterprise router of account A to protect VPCs under account B, share the router with account B, and add an attachment in account B. For details, see Creating a Sharing.
+After the sharing is successful, add attachments in account B. Subsequent configurations should still be performed on account A.

-- After a firewall is created, a firewall connection (named cfw-er-auto-attach and connected to the CFW instance) is automatically generated.
-You need to manually add a connection for each protected VPC.
+- After a firewall is created, a firewall attachment (named cfw-er-auto-attach and connected to the CFW instance) is automatically generated.
+You need to manually add an attachment for each protected VPC.

 - Create an association route table and a propagation route table, used for connecting to a protected VPC and a firewall, respectively.